 Nine sites provide lengthy hunting seasons for hunters, as well as additional special hunting days for young hunters under the age of 18.
 Those nine sites are Johnson Sauk Trail State Recreation Area in Henry County, the Des Plaines State Fish and Wildlife Area in Will County, Kankakee River State Park in Kankakee County, the Iroquois County State Wildlife Area, Moraine View State Recreation Area in McLean County, Sand Ridge State Forest in Mason County, Jim Edgar Panther Creek State Fish and Wildlife Area in Cass County, Eldon Hazlet State Recreation Area in Clinton County, and Wayne Fitzgerrell State Recreation Area in Jefferson and Franklin Counties.

-At Des Plaines, Moraine View and Eldon Hazlet, hunting opportunities are available for hunters with disabilities where special vehicles are provided to assist with the hunt.
+At Des Plaines, Moraine View and Eldon Hazlet, hunting opportunities are available for hunters with disabilities, where special vehicles are provided to assist with the hunt.

-Online permit reservations for the first lottery period on IDNR-operated sites will be accepted until 1:00 p.m. on Aug.
-14. Two additional one-week drawing periods are scheduled thereafter.
-Hunters should always review the application instructions and season information on the controlled pheasant hunting website prior to submitting an application.
+Online permit reservations for the first lottery period on IDNR-operated sites will be accepted until 1:00 p.m.
+Aug.
+10. Two additional one-week lottery periods are scheduled thereafter.
+Hunters should always review the application instructions and season information on the controlled pheasant hunting website prior to applying.
 To navigate to the controlled pheasant hunting website once the IDNR website

-For complete details, check the controlled pheasant hunting website at www.dnr.illinois.gov or the T. Miller, Inc. website at www.tmillerinc.com.
+For complete details, check the controlled pheasant hunting website at https://www2.illinois.gov/dnr/Pages/default.aspx or the T. Miller, Inc. website at www.tmillerinc.com.